High-Tech Revolution: The G11 Caseless Rifle and Its Legacy

 Revised Chamber and Ammunition Feed:

-• One of the most persistent issues with the G11 was the sealing of the cartridge chamber.
-Without a brass casing to expand and seal the chamber upon firing, gas leakage and fouling became major problems.
+The chamber sealing remained a persistent problem.
+Without brass to expand and seal upon firing, gas leakage and fouling were major issues.
 HK engineers reworked the rotating chamber mechanism, introducing a more robust sealing system.

-• The ammunition feed mechanism was also redesigned to accommodate a new, rear-ignition cartridge developed by Dynamit Nobel.
-This change reduced the likelihood of misfeeds and improved the overall reliability of the system.
+They also redesigned the ammunition feed mechanism to accommodate a new, rear-ignition cartridge from Dynamit Nobel.
+This reduced misfeeds and improved overall reliability.

 Cook-Off Mitigation: